-Distribute: Give each group a copy of the Representation Matters - Activity Guide and one of the four versions of the Meals Data - Resource.
+Distribute: Give each group a copy of the activity guide and one of the four versions of the the Meals Data resource.
 Make sure at least one group has a picture resource, one the menu resource, one group the nutrition resource, and one group the recipe resource.

 Dealing with Frustration: Because each group will only have adequate information for one of the four recommendations, students may become frustrated that they cannot find the "right" answer.
 Reassure them that there's not always a "right" recommendation, and that the most important part of the exercise is for them to explain why they made their choice.

 Each group of students will make a meal recommendation to four different people, and they must justify their recommendation with their data.
 Because different groups have different data sets, the difficulty of the recommendations will vary from group to group.

 After making the recommendations, groups should choose the recommendation that they thought was the easiest to make, and explain their reasoning.